kamilalfian/OCR-and-Semantic-Entity-Recognition/README.md

 WER: 0.1711

 To use this project, simply unzip the ocr-and-ser zip file.
 And then download the MMOCR config folder from https://drive.google.com/drive/folders/15n6Mifgv83npPgg3bYwo8szx5tZTO10x?usp=sharing.
 Look for a file called mmocr.zip, and then unzip them into the same root directory.
 After that don't forget to install the requirements listed in requirements.txt.

+This project uses DBnet Base for detection model, SVTR Base for Recognition Model, and LMV3 Base for SER Model.
+For DBnet and SVTR training please refer to handwriting_training.ipynb.
+No file is required, everything is dynamic and you can just run all to get the model.
+Same goes for SER Model, please refer to layoutlmv3_training.ipynb, everything is also dynamic in there.